-The Office of Sustainability Student Internship Program—a collaboration with UGA’s Fanning Institute for Leadership Development—provides opportunities for experiential learning, leadership and professional development while making a positive and tangible impact within the University of Georgia and Athens communities.
-Since 2010 our internship program has grown from one intern to as many as 26 positions.
+The Office of Sustainability Student Internship Program, a collaboration with UGA’s Fanning Institute for Leadership Development, provides opportunities for experiential learning, leadership, and professional development while making a positive and tangible impact within the University of Georgia and Athens communities.

-Internship positions in the Office of Sustainability are available during each academic semester.
-Interns have opportunities to collaborate with other interns and office staff and are expected to spend at least 10 hours per week working on a specified project or topical area and assisting Office of Sustainability staff as needed.
+Internship positions with the Office of Sustainability are available during each academic semester.
+Interns have opportunities to collaborate with other interns and office staff and are expected to spend 10 hours per week working on a specified project or topical area and assisting Office of Sustainability staff as needed.

 Some degree programs require an internship.
 Students are encouraged to initiate opportunities for relevant academic course credit through their college or school.
 To date, credit internships have been arranged through the Odum School of Ecology, the College of Environment + Design, the College of Public Health, the Grady College of Journalism & Mass Communications, and others.

-Intern will lead the bicycle-powered UGA Campus Composting Program including physical collection of compost bins from 30+ campus locations, communication with current and prospective program participants, and general promotion of composting at UGA.
-Candidates must have a passion for composting and engaging with others, be a confident bicyclist, have a valid driver’s license, enjoy working behind the scenes and getting your hands dirty (and sometimes smelly), and be able to lift up to 40 pounds.
+Intern will co-lead the bicycle-powered UGA Campus Compost Program including the physical collection of compost bins from 50+ campus locations, communication with current and prospective program participants, and the general promotion of composting at UGA.
+Candidates must have a passion for composting and engaging with others, be a confident bicyclist, have a valid driver’s license, enjoy working behind the scenes and getting your hands dirty (and smelly), be willing to work outdoors in less than ideal weather conditions, and able to lift up to 50 lbs.